 In-state or out-of-state: ONE RATE!

-Starting with Fall 2018 semester, MAEd domestic students will pay one rate for tuition.
-So whether you live in WV or are an out-of-state student, your tuition will be the same rate: $450 per credit hour.
+MAEd domestic students pay one rate per credit hour for tuition, so whether you live in West Virginia or are an out-of-state student, your tuition will be the same rate: $450 per credit hour.

 International students tuition is $550 per credit hour.